1unxx/Voidnote/README.md

 ### reminder
 if i were you i would not use this for illegal stuff not out of moral policing,
-but because most browsers are packed with trackers and weak extensions that leak data before you even blink.
+but because most browsers are packed with trackers and weak extensions that leak data anyway.
 (none of this is encouragement for bad behavior, it is just practical advice.)